Calendar 2009-2010

 Student Page

-***We do theory, sightreading, eartraining, composing, Music Ace, and music history in our lessons, in addition to performance.
+***We do theory, sightreading, eartraining, composing, and music history in our lessons, in addition to performance.

 Teaching Policies

---Lessons begin and end on the half hour and are held once a week.
-Starting this summer I will offer 45 minutes lessons for a slightly higher fee.
+--Lessons begin and end on the half or quarter hour and are held once a week.
+I offer 30 and a few 45 minutes lessons.

 --Payment for the month is due the first lesson of the month.
-This is a flat fee regardless of the number of lessons you attend.
-Payment after the 15th is charged a $2.00 late fee.
+This is a flat tuition fee regardless of the number of lessons you attend.
+Payment after the 15th is charged a $5.00 late fee.
+After a month of non-payment, lessons may be cancelled.

---Call to cancel a lesson within 24 hours or you will be charged for the time.
+--Call to cancel a lesson within 24 hours or you will not be able to reschedule to one of the appointed times for make-up lessons.
 Lessons may be rescheduled with proper notice.
 Call even for inclement weather or you will be charged for the lesson.

 --Missed make-up lessons will not be rescheduled.